 - How to control access to Microsoft Smooth Streaming (smoothstreaming)

 - How to control access to Adobe HTTP Dynamic Streaming (sanjosestreaming)

 - How to override publish to remap a stream name

 - How to modify or control a stream by overriding playback

 - How to do user authentication for Flash RTMP client using JDBC connection to MySQL database

 Stream name alias solutions

-Stream name aliasing is a method for intercepting content requests and redirecting them to some other content.
+Stream name aliasing is way to intercept content requests and redirect them to some other content.
 Aliasing is another method that can be used to protect streaming media by controlling access to certain content based on user credentials.

 How to get MediaSecurity AddOn (playback and publish security for RTMP and RTSP)

 The MediaSecurity AddOn package includes features that help you secure Wowza Media Server 3.1.2 and earlier and the media that you want to stream through the server.
 The package includes several features to help you secure your content, including SecureToken, RTMP authentication, RTSP authentication, StreamNameAlias, and secure streaming (RTMPE, RTMPTE and RTMPS).